-Option 2: Remediation contract is written and agreed upon by student teacher, director of the Education program, and college supervisor.
+Option 2: Remediation contract is written and agreed upon by student teacher, chair of educator preparation, and college supervisor.
 Student may continue to student teach with the understanding that a second offense of any nature may result in an immediate request for withdrawal from student teaching.
 Withdrawals occurring after the last day to drop will result in a grade of WF.
 Normal refund policies apply.